 The purpose of your Nutrient Management Plan is to outline how to best utilize your on-farm nutrients, while also minimizing your impacts to resources such as water, soil, and air.
 The information in the Plan provides you with the knowledge and guidelines to properly manage nutrients via application to fields, crop management, and resource protection.
 It is your responsibility to follow all guidelines and management practices laid forth to ensure proper functioning and success of your nutrient management plan.

-The following nutrient management guidelines are based off of the Washington State NRCS 590 Nutrient Management Specification (Feb, 2014 from the NRCS online field office technical guidebook.
-This document focuses on the proper placement, timing, source, and rate of nutrient application to prevent impact to resources, and is the heart of your DNMP.
+The following nutrient management guidelines are based off of the Washington State NRCS 590 Nutrient Management Specification (Feb, 2014 from the WA NRCS Field Office Technical Guide).
+The specifications focuses on the proper placement, timing, source, and rate of nutrient application to prevent impact to resources, and is the foundation of a DNMP.